12 Signs Of Dehydration During Pregnancy And Ways To Avoid It

 Some of the common causes of dehydration during pregnancy are:

 1. Morning sickness: The condition appears during the first month and continues until the 14th or 16th week.
 The symptoms include nausea and vomiting that may disappear by the time you reach the second trimester.
 In some cases, women continue to have morning sickness beyond the second trimester.
-The American Pregnancy Association (APA) reports that more than 50% of pregnant women experience the symptoms of morning sickness.
+The American Pregnancy Association (APA) reports that more than 50% of women experience vomiting and nausea during pregnancy.

 The symptoms of morning sickness result in the loss of fluids and electrolytes from your body, causing dehydration.
 Moreover, nausea might not allow you to take fluids, making it harder for the body to regain the lost water (1).